 Alternative Minimum Tax (AMT): Definition & Who Pays It?

-The Alternative Minimum Tax (AMT) was created in order to prevent rich individuals from utilizing tax-evasion strategies.
+The Alternative Minimum Tax (AMT) was created in order to prevent high income individuals from utilizing tax-evasion strategies.
 The AMT, however, was hitting more middle-class taxpayers every year since it was not automatically adjusted for inflation.
 Prior to passing a permanent “patch” to the AMT in January 2013, Congress has historically issued a yearly “patch” to fix this.

 Read on as we take a closer look at everything to do with the alternative minimum tax.

 - The AMT makes sure that certain taxpayers pay the required minimum.
 It doesn’t start working until a specific threshold of income is reached.

 - The amount for couples filing jointly in 2022 is $118,100 and $75,900 for single filers.

 - To protect middle-class taxpayers against tax bracket creep, Congress approved the American Taxpayer Relief Act of 2012.
 This indexes the exemption amount to inflation.

 An alternative minimum tax (AMT) is calculated on the incomes of some high earning individuals by setting a limit on some of the tax lowering strategies.

 AMT is calculated in addition to the regular income tax.
 This tax is calculated regardless of how many credits or tax deductions the filer may claim.
 AMT has been imposed to ensure that those individuals pay a minimum amount of tax.

 The AMT recalculates the income tax by adding back some allowed credits like the general business credit or the qualified electric vehicle credit.
 There are other considerations as well that can be figured out by filling out the IRS Form 6251.
 Some of the credits that need to be added back are if you sold stock options or had a large long term capital gain.